India CV Writing Guide

 Always include a cover letter with your CV, but never attach any official documents, like diplomas or testimonials to your application.

 Check the spelling and grammar of your India CV.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in organizing your CV, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and language usage errors in Hindu or other language or if you need help in organizing your cover letter, send it to a professional for assistance.

 Other India CV Info